Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: OPTIONAL support in implementations.
   - Ranged properties can be identified by the prefix "_ranged_".
 If it is a database specific field, the prefix of the database comes first.
-  - If the part of the property name after the `_ranged_` prefix matches the name of a OPTIMADE field for the entry point, the values in the list of the :property:`values` MUST follow the rules of this property.
+  - If the part of the property name after the "_ranged_" prefix matches the name of a OPTIMADE field for the entry point, the values in the list of the :property:`values` MUST follow the rules of this property.
   - By default, only the metadata SHOULD be returned (i.e. all the fields except :property:`values` and :property:`indexes`).
     The :property:`values` and :property:`indexes` fields SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.